google/koladata/docs/api_reference.md

 discrepancies when switching to parallel evaluation.

 Args:
-  *items: A list of items to be put into the iterable.
+  *items: Items to be put into the iterable.
   value_type_as: A value that has the same type as the items.
 It is useful to
     specify this explicitly if the list of items may be empty.
 If this is not specified and the list of items is empty, the iterable will have data